 Extract Mac-OSX dmg and pkg Installer

-Views: 3194
+Views: 3350

 SwissSign Group AG delivers SuisseID 2.0, a hardware PKCS#12 token with personal certificates for digital signature and web login.
 In order to support this on all operating systems (Linux, Windows, Mac), I wrote initialization software and create packages for Debian, RPM, Windows, Mac OS-X.

-applications.
+For Mac, I create a dmg image file, that contains pkg packages, that contain the app applications.
 To analyze the structure, I download the current Mac OS-X installation file.

 Extract dmg

-file can be extracted using 7z
+The dmg file can be extracted using 7z:

 7z x suisseid-mac-3.7.dmg